Chelsie’s Dress via ieie Bridal

 Photo by Kerry Ann Duffy Photography via Bridal Musings

-Long sleeves, lace, and a flower crown is the perfect combination for a bohemian winter wedding.
+Long sleeve dress with lace, and a flower crown is the perfect combination for a bohemian winter wedding.
 The bride’s dress also has a bit of country charm, which made it perfect for this barn photo shoot.
 If you’re going for that rustic look with a bohemian twist, and especially if your wedding will take place during the cooler months, consider a long-sleeved dress with a high neckline and layers of lace.

 2.)
 For the Princess Bride